rinusser/CodeSnifferUtils/FEATURES.md

     try
     {
-      throw new DomainException();   //this gets a warning, DomainException is built-in but it's accessed as A\B\DomainException throw new LogicException();    //this is OK, as LogicException is imported above throw new \RuntimeException(); //this is OK, as it explicitly references the root namespace throw new CustomException();   //this is OK, it's not built-in throw new Some\Exception();    //this is ignored, any namespace references are considered to be made on purpose throw new $x;                  //this is ignored, dynamic instantiations aren't checked }
+      throw new DomainException();   //invalid, DomainException is built-in but accessed as A\B\DomainException throw new LogicException();    //this is OK, as LogicException is imported above throw new \RuntimeException(); //this is OK, as it explicitly references the root namespace throw new CustomException();   //this is OK, it's not built-in throw new Some\Exception();    //this is ignored, namespace references are considered to be made on purpose throw new $x;                  //this is ignored, dynamic instantiations aren't checked }
-    catch(DomainException $x)  //this gets a warning, same as above: DomainException is probably accessed in the wrong namespace
+    catch(DomainException $x)        //invalid, DomainException is probably accessed in the wrong namespace {
-    {
     }
-    catch(LogicException | \RuntimeException | Some\Exception $e)  //this is OK: all 3 are checked, all 3 are valid references
+    catch(LogicException | \RuntimeException | Some\Exception $e)  //this is OK: all 3 are valid references
     {
     }